-Both the Sarkozy and the Hollande governments were active internationally and at the EU level in supporting better international banking regulations.
+Stabilizing Global Financial Markets Score: 8 The Hollande government, like its predecessor, has been active internationally and at the EU level in supporting better international banking regulations.
 Both administrations have been strongly supportive of all initiatives contributing to the re-capitalization of banks, to the better control of speculative funds and to the fight against fiscal evasion and tax havens.
 They also have been active, together with 10 other EU member governments, in proposing to impose a levy on financial transactions (the so-called Tobin tax).
 Both have also pushed for the creation of a banking supervision mechanism at the EU level.